| AMMSoft's Batch/RF Scanning

 WMS, and it can easily tailored

+for your WMS.
 Tightly coupling our software with the latest

 hardware technology featuring color touchscreens translates